soheilpaper/dermatologist-ai/README.md

 Then press Ctrl+F9 to Execute all cells in the notebook

-Be patient, it takes 12 minutes* to execute all the notebook cells:
+Be patient, it takes 12 minutes(\*) to execute all the notebook cells:
 - Download (5') and extract (3') default images
 - Download (1') and extract additional images
 - Download results for all pretrained models (1')
 - Build the best team (1')
 - All other cells (1')
-* timing is of course approximate
+_(*) timing is of course approximate_

 Add +/- 16 minutes if you want to skip loading results and force testing, because the very first time it will need to resize all images.
+And 1 minute to test DenseNet, and up to 4 minutes for NasNetALarge...

-Add many hours if you want to train your own model 😊
+Add many hours if you want to train your own model... 😊

-If you want to know more details about the challenge, or create your project from scratch, read the [original README.md](https://github.com/udacity/dermatologist-ai/blob/master/README.md)
+If you want to know more details about the challenge itself, or create your own project from scratch, read the [original README.md](https://github.com/udacity/dermatologist-ai/blob/master/README.md).